 Hatton Gravely, VP of Development & Marketing, SPM Resorts (email@example.com)

 “We use social media in a number of ways to promote the resorts we manage to owners and guests.
 It’s a great tool for resorts to stay in touch with owners throughout the year.
 In addition, we use blogs and social media to promote the resorts for vacation rentals and sales.
 According to an Expedia study, vacation planners view as many as 38 websites before booking, so our goal is to make sure our resorts are visible online so when a traveler is searching for their next vacation, our resorts are in the mix of options they consider (and eventually book!)
 To do this, we create and share a lot of content on our travel blog and individual resort sites about destinations to appeal to travelers researching and planning their next vacation.
 We share all of this content through our social media networks, and have found Pinterest and Facebook in particular to drive a lot of traffic to the sites we manage.
+Making sure the facebook cover photo size is correct makes a positive impact on traffic because it builds a professional image.
 We have been able to build our email lists for both sales and vacation rentals with effective content marketing campaigns so we can stay in touch with vacationers who have expressed interest in our resorts.”

 Chad J. Barker, President, Barker & Associates (firstname.lastname@example.org)